Frequently Asked Questions

-	The temporary online exemption applies to RYS trainings that have already been approved by Yoga Alliance for in-person instruction.
-Therefore, the trainings offered in a virtual format during this time and under the exemption should follow the same curriculum and be taught live virtually as much as possible.
 We are addressing concerns brought to our attention regarding online trainings in the same manner we address concerns about in-person training standards.
 If you have concerns, please email our Accountability Department at firstname.lastname@example.org.
 Additionally, all RYS members who are requesting to use this temporary exemption are now required to fill out a request formreporting the credentialed in-person teacher training that they will be offering virtually due to social-distancing requirements.

 How do I report a school delivering training online that I believe is violating the RYS standards?